-N. Minimum Revenue Provision (MRP)
+O. Minimum Revenue Provision (MRP)

-For capital expenditure incurred before 1st April 2007 or thereafter for "supported capital expenditure" MRP will follow the Regulatory Method (i.e. the practice outlined in the former Communities and Local Government Regulations).
-From 1st April 2007 for all unsupported borrowing, MRP will be based on the Asset Life Method, a charge made to revenue over the estimated life of the assets and will commence the financial year after the expenditure is incurred or the asset becomes operational.
+For capital expenditure incurred before 1st April 2007 or thereafter for "supported capital expenditure" MRP will follow the Asset Life (annuity) Method meaning MRP will be calculated using an average asset life of 40 years.
+From 1st April 2007 for all unsupported borrowing, MRP will be based on the Asset Life (annuity) Method, a charge made to revenue over the average asset life of the underlying assets for which the borrowing was incurred and will commence the financial year after the expenditure is incurred or the asset becomes operational.